barcvk4ba/barcvk4ba.github.io/_pages/repeaters.md

 * Output Frequency: 147.925 MHz
 * Input Frequency: 147.325 MHz
-* No CTCSS tone is required to access the repeater at the test site.
+* CTCSS tone of 91.5 is required to access the repeater.

 ## Parrot Repeater (recorder)